Glenn Berry, Building Chief

 Building Permits are required for the following:

-- Accessory structures (sheds, garages, gazebos, etc.) over 120 square feet (link accessory to go to that section)
+- Accessory structures (sheds, garages, gazebos, etc.) over 120 square feet

 - All accessory structures located in Flood Zone A or located in historic districts